Unit testing: does it save or waste your time?

 SVITLA SYSTEMS EXPERIENCE

-We use Unit Testing in many projects: Ingenico, Ancestry, Ooma, to name a few.
+At Svitla, we use Unit Testing in many projects: Ingenico, Ancestry, Ooma, to name a few.
 Test coverage in server-side API allows systematizing all functions and fine-tuning work of many components.
 Tests on mobile (Android) part of the project allow to identify all errors in reporting API, ensuring smooth operation of the respective functionality.
 Using unit tests on the server and on the client side provide a great set of regression in testing and help to identify and localize errors much faster, while supporting the project in a consistent state.